hargata/lubelog/README.md

 ## Docker Setup (GHCR)
 1. Install Docker
 2. Run `docker pull ghcr.io/hargata/lubelogger:latest`
 3. CHECK culture in .env file, default is en_US, this will change the currency and date formats.
+You can also setup SMTP Config here.
 4. If not using traefik, use docker-compose-notraefik.yml
 5. Run `docker-compose up`

 ## Docker Setup (Manual Build)
 1. Install Docker
 2. Clone this repo
-3. CHECK culture in .env file, default is en_US
+3. CHECK culture in .env file, default is en_US, also setup SMTP for user management if you want that.
 4. Run `docker build -t lubelogger -f Dockerfile .`
 5. CHECK docker-compose.yml and make sure the mounting directories look correct.
 6. If not using traefik, use docker-compose-notraefik.yml